 GP: What has been one of your favorite moments while working in the garden?

 Dorrie: The positive thing is people come down here, they are paying attention, and a lot more people will walk by and say this is really great.
 We are going to start having more events and activities down here to bring a lot more awareness.
 The positive part of all of this is the area.
 You can stand here and listen to all of the sounds of nature around you.
 The gardeners are like a tight-knit family.
 Sometimes we’re dysfunctional.
 But we can all just sit here hanging out.
 Especially workdays workplaces are fun because everybody’s laughing and joking and hear the music Lee plays.

 Lee: I’ve been down here several times by myself, and people will come by.
 Everybody’s so positive.
 They say, “ I haven’t been down here a while.
 This is great.
 How can I get involved?”.
 That was some confirmation for me to just leave it to leave the gate open because people were very nice and very curious.

 GP: Last thoughts?

 Dorrie: What I would like to end with is, when Five Points came up with this idea we didn’t realize what resources were out there to help us.
-So organizations, like Grow Pittsburgh, you know, Grounded, and some of the other farmers have been really great.
+So organizations, like Grow Pittsburgh has been really great.
 I think for a lot of people who may want to do something like this, they don’t know that they have those resources.
 If you have an idea, and you want it to happen, especially if it’s on a public space, like the city space, make it happen.
 Make those phone calls, don’t be afraid, I had to pitch this for three years before they even said yes.